ArctosDB/documentation-wiki/_how_to/How_to_Search_for_Specimens_with_Identification_and_Taxonomy.markdown

 ---
-title: How to Search for Specimens with Identification and Taxonomy
+title: How To Search for Specimens with Identification and Taxonomy
 layout: default_toc
+author: Phyllis Sharp
+date: 2019-04-14
 ---